yiisoft/yii2/docs/guide/concept-behaviors.md

 ```

 The [[yii\behaviors\TimestampBehavior|TimestampBehavior]] also offers a useful method
-[[yii\behaviors\TimestampBehavior::touch()|touch()]] which will assign the current timestamp
+[[yii\behaviors\TimestampBehavior::touch()|touch()]], which will assign the current timestamp
 to a specified attribute and save it to the database:

 ```php
 $user->touch('login_time');
 ```

-Comparison with Traits <a name="comparison-with-traits"></a>
+Comparing Behaviors with Traits <a name="comparison-with-traits"></a>
 ----------------------

 While behaviors are similar to [traits](http://www.php.net/traits) in that they both "inject" their
 properties and methods to the primary class, they differ in many aspects.
 As explained below, they
 both have pros and cons.
-They are more like complements rather than replacements to each other.
+They are more like complements to each other rather than alternatives.

-### Pros for Behaviors <a name="pros-for-behaviors"></a>
+### Reasons to Use Behaviors <a name="pros-for-behaviors"></a>

 Behavior classes, like normal classes, support inheritance.
 Traits, on the other hand,
 can be considered as language-supported copy and paste.
 They do not support inheritance.

-Behaviors can be attached and detached to a component dynamically without requiring you to modify the component class.
+Behaviors can be attached and detached to a component dynamically without requiring modification of the component class.
 To use a trait, you must modify the class using it.

 Behaviors are configurable while traits are not.

 Behaviors can customize the code execution of a component by responding to its events.

-When there is name conflict among different behaviors attached to the same component, the conflict is
+When there can be name conflicts among different behaviors attached to the same component, the conflicts are
-automatically resolved by respecting the behavior that is attached to the component first.
+automatically resolved by prioritizing the behavior attached to the component first.
-Name conflict caused by different traits requires you to manually resolve it by renaming the affected
+Name conflicts caused by different traits requires manually resolution by renaming the affected
 properties or methods.

-### Pros for Traits <a name="pros-for-traits"></a>
+### Reasons to Use Traits <a name="pros-for-traits"></a>

-Traits are much more efficient than behaviors because behaviors are objects which take both time and memory.
+Traits are much more efficient than behaviors as behaviors are objects that take both time and memory.

 IDEs are more friendly to traits as they are language construct.